(Note: I will continue to update this as I add stalls and update stalls to this page, most recent updates first.)

 Then there is also Meng Kee (102, middle left), right on the corner in the front.
 This draws a nice crowd as well too, and it only opens at 6:15pm.Here is their Teochew Fishball and Meat Dumpling with Mee Pok (in this case).

 Just opened on January 31, 2017 is a branch of Hock Lam Popular Beef Kway Teow.
-(22, right).
+(22, right)(NOW CLOSED).
 The original stall was set up in 1921 and passed down to two brothers, who are at war with each other.
 They each have a Hock Lam stall (Far East Square and then on Canal Road).
 This stall is set up by Francis Tan, who set up the Canal Road stall, for his son.
 There were a lot of people queuing who remember eating there since they were young.

 What’s special?
 Well they specialize in Braised Beef Noodles.
 The Beef is braised and is so tender and soft.
 Unlike normal Beef Noodle stalls where they use fresh flank or meatballs or tendons.
 This is slices of braised beef.

 Then they also have another specialty, their Hong Kong style Beef Brisket Noodles.